 Style and Versatility

 Their style was our favorite part of the Ray-Ban Clubmasters.
-Just about everyone who tried these on thought they sported a classy or classic look.
+Just about everyone who tried these on think they sport a classy or classic look.
 They seem to translate well across genders, face shapes, and styles.
 One tester put them on and said, "In another life, I'll be cool enough.
 Maybe."

 If you're just tossing it in your purse or on the top of a suitcase, the semi-rigid, flexible case that comes with the Clubmasters is enough to protect your glasses from scratches and mild squishing.
 The case is lightweight, at just 54 grams, and includes a small cleaning cloth.
 It's not an amazing value for what you get, but it will at least help protect against most scratches.
 Ray-Ban also sells other cases on their website for $25.
 An upgraded cleaning kit with a larger cloth and lens spray is $15.

 For a not-so-good performer, the Clubmasters still come with a pretty high price.
-For a pair of sunglasses that cost less but perform better, check out our Best Buy award winner, the Native Highlines or even the Oakley Holbrooks.
-If you're willing to pay extra for the style, you might want to pay just a bit more and get the Vuarnet District Medium Rounds, which are better quality shades that still have some rockin' style.
+For a pair of sunglasses that cost less but perform better, we think there are many better options that we tested.
+If you're willing to pay extra for the mad style, you might want to pay just a bit more than that and get the Vuarnet District Medium Rounds, which are better quality shades that still have some rockin' style.

 The Clubmaster Classics thoroughly underwhelmed us.
 Their lens distortion and front-heavy, high-weight design make them less enjoyable to wear.
 The adjustable nose pads certainly have their benefits, but they also get caught in hair when placed on top of your head.
 If you're after top-notch quality and performance, we're sorry to say we can't recommend the Clubmasters.
 But if you dig the classic style they bring to the table, we think they are decent shades with copious swag.